spdx/spdx-3-model/serialization/README.md

 ## Serialization Concepts

-Information exists in the minds of users (analysts and consumers), in applications running on the systems they use, and in the data exchanged between systems.
-Serialization converts system / application information into data bytes ("payload" or "information exchage package") used for communication and storage.
-Deserialization parses an IEP back into applications.
+Information exists in the minds of users (producers and consumers), in applications running on the systems they use, and in the data exchanged among systems.
+Serialization converts application information into byte sequences (messages, payloads, information exchage packages) that can be communicated and stored.
+De-serialization parses payloads back into application state.
 Serialization is not a goal in and of itself, it is the mechanism by which applications exchange information in order to make it available to users.

 Serialization should be:
-1) lossless, so that information is not modified in transit and all users have the identical information
+1) **lossless**, so that information is not modified in transit and all applications have the identical information
-2) transparent, so that information is not affected by how it is serialized
+2) **transparent**, so that information is unaffected by how or if it has been serialized; users should not know or care.

+Shannon's information theory defines the relationship between information and serialization (coding).
+Mathematicians characterize conditions applied to a mechanism as *necessary* and/or *sufficient*: a serialization that omits necessary data loses information, one that uses more data than sufficient conveys no extra information.
+Thespian bartender and philosopher Ted Danson put it most succinctly: a necessary and sufficient serialization mechanism includes "everything you need and nothing you don't."

 ![Information](images/interoperability.jpg)